dbellagio/refarch-cloudnative-netflix-hystrix/README.md

 ## Deploy to Bluemix Public

 Normally, as we commit changes to our various repos, we would execute a Bluemix toolchain to automate the build, deployment, run tests, etc.  We will not cover toolchains here.
+For a great overview of deploying this stack using a Bluemix Toolchain, refer to: https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd-devops-containers/tree/RESILIENCY

-This section is just going to go through the commands and services in a similar fashion as described in the previous section on running it locally with Docker.
-Here are some of the differences:
+This section will describe the commands used to deploy the services on Bluemix.
+Here are some of the differences from running local in Docker:

 - We will be using Bluemix container groups to allow for easily running multiple instances of each service.
 In this example, we just run one instance in a group, but you can adjust to play around as needed.

-- We will create a public route to our Hystrix container group to view the dashboard as there are some known issues viewing this through zuul.
+- We will use a public IP and bind it to our Hystrix container to view the dashboard.
+Viewing this through zuul or a Cloud Foundry route adds delay that causes browser performance issues.

+- We will use a single container for Turbine as this single IP is used in the Hystrix dashboard's turbine stream entry.

-- We will also create a public route to view the wfd-ui container group for our load testing and viewing the application.
+- We will only create a public route to view the wfd-ui container group through the zuul proxy.

 - When taking the container IP address for Eureka and Spring Config, use the load balancer IP from the container, rather than the specific container IP, since these are now in container groups